-The Curatorial Theme for Volume VI, Issue II. is Value.
+The Curatorial Theme for Volume VII is Resistance.

 3 EASY STEPS